1. What is a smart ring and what do they do?

 Smart ring startup Circular has returned with what it claims is the industry's thinnest and lightest offering yet - the $275 / £225 Circular Ring Slim.

-The trimmed-down ring is the progression of the company's Circular Ring Pro released last year.
+The trimmed-down ring is the progression of the company's Circular Ring Pro released in 2022.

-The Circular Ring Slim packs a three-axis accelerometer, temperature sensor, PPG sensor, and LEDs that are used to monitor the likes of breathing rate, heart rate variability, blood oxygen saturation, and heart rate are sticking around, too.
+The Circular Ring Slim packs a three-axis accelerometer, temperature sensor, PPG sensor, and LEDs that monitor breathing rate, heart rate variability, blood oxygen saturation, and heart rate.

 We've used it – and found that it does lag behind RingConn, Oura, and Ultrahuman in terms of design and health insights.